albert12132/albertwu.org/README.md

 **Note the spaces**: there must be exactly one space in each of the specified positions above, or else the parser will not work.

+The order of template search is determined by the `TEMPLATE_DIRS` config variable in `local_config.py`.
+If you want to specify a particular app's template directory, you can use the following syntax:

+    <% extends app:template_name %>

 **Note**: there is no "multiple inhertiance" -- each template can only inherit from one parent (the parent itself can inherit).